alephium/docs/docs/project/5min-overview.md

 - Improve documentation of the core infrastructure
 - Improve the Alephium SDK with more features
 - Improve the robustness and efficiency of the explorer backend
-- Include chain statistics and information on the explorer
 - Bridge development, testing, and launch
 - Leman Network Upgrade for cross-chain interoperability
 - dApp support in the desktop wallet